CLIMATE – BIG BANKS

 This additional disclosure is a result of our report on the big banks, shareholder and community action.
 The best disclosure so far is from Westpac, both before and after the 2014 AGM season.
 NAB committed to increased disclosure, and to work with the other three big banks towards additional disclosure.

 We asked questions at both the Westpac and NAB 2014 AGMs.

-Our resolution about climate change disclosure at the Commonwealth Bank of Australia AGM lead to the chair of CBA saying that climate change was one of the two big issues facing CBA.
-This is a long awaited acknowledgment by one of Australia's biggest banks that climate change is an issue.
+Our resolution about climate change disclosure at the CBA AGM lead to the chair of CBA saying that climate change was one of the two big issues facing CBA.
+This is a long awaited acknowledgement by one of Australia’s biggest banks that climate change is an issue.
 Our resolution got 3.2% of the vote.